Xharlie/MultiGen/README.md

 ![Image of GEN](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/face/GEN5-0-1.png)

 Result 3:
-> images aren't contained but actor with different emotion and other actors with same emotion are included in the training set:
+> Images aren't contained but actor with different emotion and other actors with same emotion are included in the training set:
 We can see how our network is able to learn the manifold of an individual and a specific emotion from other individuals.
 Meanwhile, we can see the generated result is a bit fuzzy and we are working toward a result that closer to the real-world photo.
 Besides, we believe implement an GANs on phase two can further enable us on this endeavour.